FM broadcasting in the United States: FM radio channel assignments in the U.S.

 In the United States, FM broadcasting stations operate on a 20.2 MHz-wide frequency band, spanning from 87.8 MHz to 108 MHz.
 This is divided into 101 0.2 MHz-wide channels, which are designated as channels 200 through 300.
 In actual practice, few except the FCC use these channel numbers; the frequencies are used instead.
-(Stations that broadcast on 87.7 MHz are in actuality licensed as television stations.)
+(A limited number of low power TV stations have been authorized for a supplemental FM broadcast on 87.7 MHz.)

 To receive a station, an FM receiver is tuned to the center frequency of the station's channel.
 The lowest and almost-unused channel, channel 200, extends from 87.8 MHz to 88.0 MHz; thus its center frequency is 87.9 MHz.
 Channel 201 has a center frequency of 88.1 MHz, and so on, up to channel 300, which extends from 107.8 to 108.0 MHz and has a center frequency of 107.9 MHz.

 Because each channel is 0.2 MHz wide, the center frequencies of adjacent channels differ by 0.2 MHz.
 Because the lowest channel is centered on 87.9 MHz, the tenths digit (in MHz) of the center frequency of any FM station in the United States is always an odd number.
-FM audio for analog television channel 6 is broadcast at a carrier frequency of 87.75 MHz, and many radios can tune this low; full-power stations ceased analog operations in 2009 under FCC orders, but a few low-power stations are still operated solely for their right to use this frequency and broadcast only nominal video programming, if any (these, too, will reportedly eventually be forced to shut down).
+FM audio for analog television channel 6 is broadcast at a carrier frequency of 87.75 MHz, and many radios can tune this low; full-power stations ceased analog operations in 2009 under FCC orders, but a very small amount of low-power stations are still operated solely for their right to use this frequency for broadcasting an FM audio carrier signal along with an ATSC 3.0 digital signal broadcasting programming.
 For the same reason, assignment restrictions between TV stations on channel 6 and nearby FM stations are stringent: there is only one station in the United States (CSN International translator K200AA in Sun Valley, Nevada) licensed to operate on 87.9 MHz, because it was forced off of another channel.
 Therefore, in effect, the FM broadcast band comprises only FM channels 201 (88.1 MHz) through 300 (107.9 MHz).